-Join George Maestri for an in-depth discussion in this video Finalizing the model, part of Vehicle Modeling in Blender.
+Join George Maestri for an in-depth discussion in this video Finalizing the model, part of Blender: Vehicle Modeling.

 - I've gone ahead and added a few more trim pieces using the methods that we have, and now we have a car that's ready to render.
 Now it's not a complete model, but it's certainly close enough, and you can certainly add more details if you want.
 Now for this model, one of the things we need to make sure is before we start rendering, and before we finalize the model, we need to go through a couple of steps.
 The first one is make sure everything is named properly.
 So, if we go through this model here you'll see that we have descriptive names for everything.